Naoe Kanetsugu

 Naoe Kanetsugu (直江 兼続) was a Japanese samurai of the 16th–17th centuries.
 The eldest son of Higuchi Kanetoyo, Kanetsugu was famed for his service to two generations of the Uesugi daimyōs.
 He was also known by his court title, Yamashiro no Kami (山城守) or his childhood name, Higuchi Kanetsugu (樋口 兼続).

 Kanetsugu served first as a koshō (小姓) to Uesugi Kenshin.
 After Kenshin had died, he served as Karō to Kagekatsu, the adopted son of Kenshin.
-Kanetsugu's brother, Ōkuni Sanehiro, was also a famous Uesugi retainer.
+Kanetsugu's brother, Ōkuni Saneyori, was also a famous Uesugi retainer.

 Early life and rise

 Kanetsugu was born Yoroku (与六), at Sakato Castle in Echigo Province.
 His father, Higuchi Sōemon Kanetoyo, was a senior retainer of Nagao Masakage, the lord of Sakato Castle.
 When Yoroku came of age he married his first cousin Osen from his maternal side, the widow of Uesugi retainer Naoe Nobutsuna, and took the Naoe family name in order to become head of the family line since Osen did not have any children from the previous marriage nor have any male heir available to succeed the family.

 Naoe Kanetsugu's armor.
 The character "愛" is used, but it does not mean "love"; it is taken from the Rāgarāja (愛染明王).

 Kanetsugu became an Uesugi councilor at the age of 22, quickly distinguished himself as an outstanding commander, he fought at Battle of Tedorigawa and was involved in much of the fighting that took place on the Sea of Japan coast against Sassa Narimasa and Maeda Toshiie.

 In 1590, he fought in the Odawara Campaign at Hachiōji Castle.